Primary

 Also targets: Glutes

-Want Pendulum Squat (Narrow Stance) in your program?
+See where Pendulum Squat (Narrow Stance) fits in your weekly plan

 Position yourself in the pendulum squat machine.